electrofLy/big_data_climate_change/README.md

 - `plotting/histogram_plot.py` can be used to plot Spark output as a histogram.
 - `plotting/threshold_plotting.py` can be used to plot a summary of the Volkskrant output to determine the threshold.
 - `plotting/threshold_twitter.py` can be used to plot a summary of the Twitter output to determine the threshold.

+## Report

+In the folder `Report` the report including the figures can be found.
+It can be compiled using `pdflatex`.